nedbat/coveragepy/doc/faq.rst

 .. _GitHub issue tracker: https://github.com/nedbat/coveragepy/issues

-`I can be reached`__ in a number of ways, I'm happy to answer questions about using coverage.py.
+`I can be reached`__ in a number of ways.
+I'm happy to answer questions about using coverage.py.

 __  https://nedbatchelder.com/site/aboutned.html